The Complexity of Relating Quantum Channels to Master Equations: An Algorithm

 \section{An Algorithm}

 The NP-hardness proof of \cref{sec:NP-hardness} implies that we are unlikely to find an efficient algorithm for solving the Markovianity problem.
 Nonetheless, there are two reasons to develop an algorithm for solving it, even though it will be inefficient.
 The first reason is in some sense a technicality.
-We would like to prove that solving the Markovianity problem is equivalent to solving P=NP.
-That is, we want to show that (i) any efficient algorithm for solving the Markovianity problem would imply P=NP, and conversely (i,i) \emph{if P=NP then there exists an efficient algorithm for solving the Markovianity problem}.
+We would like to prove that solving the Markovianity problem is equivalent to solving P=NP\@.
+That is, we want to show that (i)~any efficient algorithm for solving the Markovianity problem would imply P=NP, and conversely (ii)~\emph{if P=NP then there exists an efficient algorithm for solving the Markovianity problem}.
 NP-hardness proves (i).
 But the weak-membership formulations of the Markovianity problem (\csproblem{Markovian Channel/Map}) are not technically members of the class NP, thus it is not clear whether proving P=NP would be sufficient to provide an efficient algorithm for solving them.
 Weak-membership problems do not belong to NP, for the simple reason that NP is a decision class, but weak-membership problems are not decision problems since they have instances in which both ``yes'' and ``no'' answers are simultaneously valid.
+(As mentioned above, the appropriate complexity class for weak-membership problems is called promise-NP; the additional promise is that the instance will not be one of the ambiguous ones.)
 Giving an explicit algorithm for \csproblem{Markovian Channel} which reduces to solving an NP-complete problem resolves this technicality.

 The second reason for developing an algorithm is that the NP-hardness proof of \cref{sec:NP-hardness} requires the dimension to scale polynomially with the size of the \csproblem{1-in-3SAT} problem being encoded.
 So, although the general Markovianity problem for CPT maps and embedding problem for stochastic matrices are NP-hard, it is interesting to ask how the complexity scales if the dimension is fixed (in which case the problem size scales only with the precision).
 By giving an explicit algorithm, we show that \emph{for fixed dimension} the Markovianity problem can be solved efficiently, i.e.\ the complexity scales only polynomially with the precision.
 This is also the basis for the proposed measure of Markovianity in Ref.~\cite{markovianity}.